BolsterArts Residency

 Create a single PDF to attach to the form below and then pay the application fee to complete your submission.

 Due to financial limitations we cannot offer any more fee waivers except in dire cases.
-For example, if you are facing eviction, homeless, facing food scarcity, etc., we will work with you to accommodate your application.
+For example, if you are facing eviction, homeless, facing food scarcity, effected by a studio fire. etc., we will work with you to accommodate your application.
+Fee waivers are not to be shared with others.
 Please email bolsterartsresidency@gmail.com to request a waiver.
 If you’re able to provide support of need, please do so, to expedite your waiver.

 PDF Instructions